Sigurbj02/TakeAway/README.md

-# some documentation for this program
+# TakeAway
+Project from a software development course at the University of Iceland that includes a graphical user interface.
+It resembles a simple system where people can order food.

-## translations for some of the names:
+## Translations for directory names:
- - vidmot: more or less frontend/inteface
+ - vidmot: inteface
  - vinnsla: logic